msudol/hubot-discobot/README.md

 Originally based on disbot - https://github.com/atomicptr/disbot

+For an example of a complete implementation of Hubot and Hubot-discobot, check out TremBot: https://github.com/Pwn9/TremBot

+See TremBot in action on the Pwn9 Discord Channel, get your server invite at http://discord.pwn9.com

 ### Changes & TODO

 * Upgrade to latest version of discord.js - DONE (11.4.x)